OchaBanana/ncsc_labs/day_1/connect_ipmi/connect_ipmi.rst

 Connencting to IPMI:
 ..........

-.. role:: red

-1. Open a web browser to your IPMI IP: http://<IPMI IP> :red:`USE YOUR ASSIGNED NODE(S)`
+1. Open a web browser to your IPMI IP: http://<IPMI IP> USE YOUR ASSIGNED NODE(S)
     - a.
 User: ADMIN Password :ADMIN

 2. Click Remote Console